 In addition to writing, Caryn has a deep interest in music and art.
 Her songs co-written with Kelley Hunt have been performed by Hunt and the Kelley Hunt Band on Hunt’s recordings, and around the world, including on Prairie Home Companion.
-Caryn has been quietly songwriting for piano since a young age, and in recent years, she is learning the cello.
-Over the years, she has explored beading, collage, and mandalas.
+Caryn has been quietly songwriting for piano since a young age, and she dabbles in the cello.

 Her performance pieces include, with Kelley Hunt and the 940 Dancers, “Dangerous Curves: Breast Cancer Awareness” and “Dangerous Curves II: Surviving and Thriving.”
-She regularly collaborates on performances with both Kelley Hunt and dancer Laura Ramberg, including a Nov., 2011 performance on the panel, “Who Dances?: Dance Dialogues,” which featured internationally-renowned choreographer and dancer Karole Armitage and KU dance professor Michelle Heffner-Hayes.
-She has also participated in and organized numerous collaborations over two decades, with dancers, musicians, and artists.
+She regularly collaborates on performances with both Kelley Hunt and dancer Laura Ramberg, and has participated in and organized numerous collaborations over two decades, with dancers, musicians, and artists.

 Caryn has a PhD in literature with specialties in poetry and mythology, and she’s a certified poetry therapist.
 She was awarded the 2006-2008 Kansas Arts Commission Fellowship for Poetry, the Rocky Mountain National Park artist-in-residency for 2005, the National Association for Poetry Therapy education award, the City of Lawrence Phoenix Award for literary excellence, among other awards.
 Her poetry and prose are published in over 50 literary journals and anthologies, and she gives frequent readings.